Frequently Asked Questions

 How we keep you safe while keeping the adventure real.

-Any outdoor adventure carries some risk, but we reduce it as far as possible.
-We choose safe islands, avoid dangerous wildlife, operate in the calmest seasons, and run strict safety protocols.
-Shark incidents in our locations are extremely rare.
+Any outdoor adventure carries some risk, but we reduce it as much as possible by choosing safe islands, avoiding dangerous wildlife, operating in the calmest seasons, and adhering to evacuation timeframes.
+That all said, we don’t want your adventure to feel contrived or unrealistic.
+So we will trust you with machetes and spearfishing in the ocean with a buddy.
 You can check out all the risks involved here.

-Our instructors refresh wilderness medical skills every two years.
+Our instructors refresh wilderness medical skills every two years and are trained to respond on site.
 We have clear evacuation procedures and local partners.
-We aim for rapid extraction (often around an hour, where feasible), subject to weather and sea state.
-See Risks & Informed Consent.
+We aim for rapid extraction (often around an hour, where feasible), subject to time of day weather and sea state.
+See our Risks & Informed Consent.

-World-class survival instructors (several of whom featured on Alone), chosen for expertise and emotional intelligence and at least Wilderness First Responder certified.
+World-class survival instructors (several of whom featured on TV shows such as Alone), chosen for both their bushcraft expertise and winning personality.
+We believe a combination of both is extremely important.
 Each expedition has a lead and assistant instructor.
 Meet the team on our Instructors page.

 We operate in the most forgiving seasons and avoid islands with high-risk wildlife or currents.
-You’ll receive a thorough safety briefing on tools, hydration, sea conditions, and camp craft.
+You’ll receive a thorough safety briefing on tools, hydration, self care and personal safety.

 From first fire to full island competence.

-Ten to eleven days total: Day 1 in the hotel, 8 nights on the island (five training + three survival), then a final hotel night to celebrate.
-Expect hands-on skills, teamwork, quiet moments, and the thrill of lighting your first friction fire.
+Ten to eleven days total: Day 1 typically at a hotel for meeting and briefing, 8 nights on the island (first five training + three survival), then a final bling hotel night to celebrate.
+Expect learning fun, a survival challenge and a celebratory finish.

-Shelter building, fire lighting, water sourcing, coastal fishing and foraging, navigation, knot craft, trap making (where appropriate), and rescue signalling; plus resilience, mindset and teamwork.
+Shelter building, fire lighting, water sourcing, fishing,foraging, navigation, knot craft, trap making (where appropriate), cordage making, weaving, rescue signalling, resilience, mindset and much more.

-Usually you’re with the group (plenty of space for quiet time).
+Usually you’re with the group (with plenty of space for quiet time).
 Limited solo options exist subject to safety criteria, availability, and instructor approval.
 You can request this when booking, but the instructors will make the final decision once they have evaluated your skill set.

 You’re in the perfect place.
 Most guests haven’t.
 Training starts easy and builds confidence step by step.